Flag of Crimea: History

 Proposal 5, designed by V. Trusov and A. Malgin, was selected to be the flag of Crimea.
 The coat of arms of G. Jefetov and V. Jagunov was recommended for display on the flag.
 The final design for the flag was submitted in the second session of the Verkhovna Rada of Crimea on 24 September 1992.
 The flag was only officially adopted on 21 April 1999.

-Ethnic flags of Crimean Tatars

-Flag of the Crimean Tatar people (Qırımtatar bayrağı / Къырымтатар байрагъы or Kök bayraq / Кёк байракъ).
+Crimean Tatar flag

 During the formation of the short-lived Crimean People's Republic of the Crimean Tatars in 1917, the flag used was a sky-blue flag with a golden tamğa, known as the Kök Bayraq "Blue Banner".
 A green colored flag was used for religious purposes, and the red colored flag was used as the Tatar's military flag.
 In 1991 the light blue version is now used as ethnic flag of the Crimean Tatars.
+Since 2022, it has been used by Ukrainian authorities as the de facto flag of Crimea over the official tricolor.